emilygavingen/WeatherDataCodeChallenge/README.md

 ## Project Description
 This project works with a MongoDB database to hold different instances of registered sensors and their unique metrics.
 Each sensor is registered using either the clients inputted sensor ID, or if null, a generated sensor ID number.
 From here, the client is able to add metrics using a POST method endpoint containing the desired (and previously registered) sensors ID number and the new metrics, which will in-turn create new instances of the same sensor ID but with a new auto-generated unique Metric ID.
 A series of endpoints are used to both receive and post to the database.
+There is also a method of querying the data to receive an average back from the metrics that are part of your sampled data.

 ## Project Set-up
 This project uses "Docker Desktop" as a means of storing the data, so Docker will need to be downloaded to get it up and running.